 Hayden - Winkelman is a very small town located in the state of Arizona.
 With a population of 1,050 people and just one neighborhood, Hayden - Winkelman is the 149th largest community in Arizona.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hayden - Winkelman is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hayden - Winkelman is a town of service providers, construction workers and builders, and professionals.
-There are especially a lot of people living in Hayden - Winkelman who work in maintenance occupations (12.06%), sales jobs (10.79%), and law enforcement and fire fighting (9.21%).
+Overall, Hayden - Winkelman is a town of service providers, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Hayden - Winkelman who work in maintenance occupations (14.72%), office and administrative support (7.36%), and sales jobs (6.69%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hayden - Winkelman is worth considering.